zenzay/esphome-projects/power-meter/readme.md

 Side note: Achieving transparency when drawing images on displays in ESPHome can be tricky.
 I often ended up with exporting PNGs from GIMP that, to the naked eye, looked like they were fully transparent, but they were apparently not 100% and turned up black on the display.
 What seemed to fix it was to fill all areas, that I wanted transparent, with white and subsequently Magic Select the areas and delete them.

 To test the accuracy of the Power Meter, I created a simple Arduino Sketch to simulate the flashing led on a 'real' Power Meter.
 A led blinking at specific intervals to simulate power consumption.
 You'll find it in the [pulse_led](./pulse_led/) folder.
+I also disabled the kWh Price sensor import from HA, so the price stayed fixed during testing.

 *Please bear in mind that this is work in progress and a lot of the code is quite kludgy.*